Biology

 Presentation of a biological topic by a student based on library and/or laboratory research carried out at IC.
 Required for the major.

-BI 404: Research Experience Capstone
+BI 404: Experiential Learning Capstone